-The 36-km and both 12-km CMAQ modeling domains were modeled for the entire years of 2003-2006.
-All 365 (366 in 2004) model days were used in the annual average levels of PM2.5.
-For the 8-hour ozone, we used modeling results from the period between May 1 and September 30.
-This 153-day period generally conforms to the ozone season across most parts of the U.S. and contains the majority of days that observed high ozone concentrations.
+The 36-km and both 12-km CMAQ modeling domains were modeled for the entire year of 2002.
+All 365 model days were used in the annual average levels of PM2.5.
+For the 8-hour ozone, we used modeling results from the period between May 1 and September 30, 2002.
+This 153-day period generally conforms to the ozone season across most parts of the U.S. and contains the majority of days that observed high ozone concentrations in 2002.